null

 At the Scandinavian Shoppe, we offer a wide range of Scandinavian gifts, including posters, dishcloths, ornaments, and decor that pay tribute to different Scandinavian traditions.

 Now that you better understand how skiing — and the tomte — fit into history, you can better appreciate how most of our skiing-themed Scandinavian gifts incorporate tomtes on skis.
 Choose from our Tomte Santa with skis and poles or set of Tomte-Santas skier ornaments.
-If you don’t need any more tomte figures in your home, you can still celebrate this Nordic tradition with a Swedish dishcloth with a skiing Tomte.
+If you don’t need any more tomte figures in your home, you can still celebrate this Nordic tradition with a Swedish Dishcloth with Ski's, Sleds And Skates.

 Learn more about other Scandinavian folklore and history on our blog: